AluBhorta/UCSPy-Engine/docs/design.md

 - `lectures_per_week`: how many lectures are offered in a week for this course.
 A `lecture` represents a physical event in the real world.
 - `course_type`: "Lab" or "Theory" (more types could be used).
 - `sections`: Reference to the collection of all the Sections.
 - `credits`: The credits rewarded for taking this particular course.
-Currently the credits are being deduced by the `course_type` attribute, but it could be provided as an input.
+Currently, the credits are being deduced by the `course_type` attribute, but it could be provided as an input.

 #### Section